bugbiteme/ollama-granite-ocp/README.md

 # ollama-granite-ocp

-Demo for running Granite LLM on OpenShift using [Ollama](https://ollama.com) and accessing it via [Open WebUI](https://github.com/open-webui/open-webui).
+Demo for running LLMs on OpenShift using [Ollama](https://ollama.com) and accessing it via [Open WebUI](https://github.com/open-webui/open-webui).

 ## Overview